Ackcio

 Under Data sources, create a new data source using the FTP connection you created.

-Specify the file path where the Ackcio portal uploads the data file.
+Specify the file path where the Ackcio gateway uploads the data file.

 Set the schedule for when to check the FTP server for updated files.